Estate Planning: Choosing the Right Executor

 Finally, one of the greatest gifts you can give the loved ones who will be the heirs and beneficiaries of your estate is a “Love Letter”, which you can download in PDF format here.
 It’s not a legal document but a form offered by SHWM that includes the input of many who have been called upon to administer the affairs of deceased loved ones.
 It communicates all the key details about your estate and your final wishes.
 In addition to helping prevent lost assets like Mark’s father’s, the form allows your executor to be as prepared as possible for the job.
 And most importantly, it can help reduce the stress on your loved ones during a time of shock, grief and sorrow.

 This article was contributed by Stephanie Roberts, Senior Client Service Specialist, Jeff Brandon Sr. Wealth Planner and Michael Mueller, Wealth Planner.
 We would be happy to answer any questions you have about choosing an executor – or to explore with you your best estate planning options.
-You can reach Stephanie here, Michael here, or either of them at 404-874-6244.
+You can reach Stephanie here, Jeff here and Michael here, or by calling them at 404-874-6244.